Michael Olunga: Kashiwa Reysol striker has already arrived at Al Duhail SC | Goal.com

 Kenya striker Michael Olunga is on the verge of signing for Al Duhail SC of Qatar.

-A leaked photo of the player in the Al Duhail jersey has already been revealed across Qatar and Goal now understands the player will officially be unveiled in the coming days.
+A leaked photo of the player in the Al Duhail jersey has already been revealed across Qatar by QSL Newss and Goal now understands the player will officially be unveiled in the coming days.

+According to QSL Newss, the striker could even feature against Xavi-managed Al-Sadd on Tuesday, January 12.

 A source privy to the transfer has told Goal in an exclusive interview Olunga has finally left Kashiwa Reysol of Japan and will pen a four-year deal with the Qatari champions.